electron/build-tools/README.md

 export EVM_CURRENT_FILE="$(mktemp --tmpdir evm-current.XXXXXXXX.txt)"
 ```

-This will create per-shell temporary files in which he active config file can be changed with `e use`.
+This will create per-shell temporary files in which the active config file can be changed with `e use`.

 ### Disabling Automatic Updates